AdewaleTalabi/boxingcomp/README.md

 # **5. Create Cluster**

-We are now finally able to create our cluster using eksctl, in order to so we run the **following command:**
+We are now finally able to create our cluster using eksctl, in order to do so we run the **following command:**

 ```eksctl create cluster --name boxing-cluster --region us-east-1 --fargate```